ploetz-zeller/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

       ![screen](../media/add4.png)

-4. By activating “Hide for Viewer” this custom attribute will only be displayed for the editors
+4. By activating “Only for Viewer” this custom attribute will only be displayed for the viewers

 5. By activating “Available for reporting” the custom attribute will be analyzed in the estandard reports as well.
 If this is not activated, this attribute won´t be a part of the reporting